AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/filter-sets.md

 ---
-title: Business Intelligence - Filter Sets
+title: MBI - Filter Sets
-description: Learn how to use the Business Intelligence filter sets feature to simplify business data reporting for Adobe Commerce and Magento Open Source.
+description: Learn how to use the MBI filter sets feature to simplify business data reporting for Adobe Commerce and Magento Open Source.
-landing-page-description: Watch this video to learn how use the Business Intelligence filter sets feature to simplify business data reporting.
+landing-page-description: Watch this video to learn how use the MBI filter sets feature to simplify business data reporting.
 kt: 10289
 doc-type: feature video
 solution: Commerce,Magento Business Intelligence